dspinellis/alexandria3k/docs/use.rst

 After your populate an SQLite database and create suitable indexes, SQL queries often run in seconds.

-You can find many example of studies conducted with command-line invocations in the
+You can find many complete proof-of-concept example studies conducted with command-line invocations in the `examples <https://github.com/dspinellis/alexandria3k/tree/main/examples>`__ directory.
-`examples <https://github.com/dspinellis/alexandria3k/tree/main/examples>`__
-directory.
 Consider using the
 `hello world <https://github.com/dspinellis/alexandria3k/tree/main/examples/authors-by-decade>`__ (work authors by decade) example as a starting point.